2014 Conversations on Citizenship Webinar Series

 (Simon Duffy, The Centre for Welfare Reform).

-Welcome to the Citizen-Centered Leadership Research and Learning Center!
+Welcome to the Citizen-Centered Leadership Resource and Learning Center!

 Citizen-Centered Leadership is at the hub of a growing number of people who are concerned with preserving the integrity of landmark advances in the Inclusion movement while stepping boldly away from the traditional practices that hold people with disabilities back from full citizenship expression.
 It is a portal that invites you to explore what others are thinking and doing in the areas of person-centered planning, leadership development, community-building, employment and organizational planning as they relate to supporting the ideals of citizenship with and on behalf of people with disabilities who are vulnerable to social exclusion.